theninthsky/client-side-rendering/README.md

 However, we have no way of telling which async vendor chunks will be split before we build the application, so we wouldn't know which async vendor chunks we need to preload (refer to the "Preloading Async Chunks" section).

-Unfortunately, I did not find a way to automatically match an async chunk to its dependencies (through Webpack's compilation object), so we'll have to manually specify these dependencies until and automatic solution will be found.
+Unfortunately, I did not find a way to automatically match an async chunk to its dependencies (through Webpack's compilation object), so we'll have to manually specify these dependencies until an automatic solution will be found.

 We can easily find these async dependencies by looking at the waterfall: